robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 Implementing variable file as Python or Java class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.7, it is possible to implement variables files
-as Python or Java classes.
+It is possible to implement variables files also as Python or Java classes.

 Implementation
 ''''''''''''''